willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 the latest Django every 6 months.
 Now that Django has migrations and Jinja support, I think continuing to upgrade every 6 months is too much work and not enough value.
-My thinking is that we'd do this massive overhaul to upgrade to Django 1.8, fix some infrastructure and reduce some of the things that make Fjord a special-snowflake and then let it hang out on Django 1.8 for the next couple of years.
+My thinking is that we'd do this massive overhaul to upgrade to Django 1.8, fix some infrastructure, and reduce some of the things that make Fjord a special-snowflake and then let it hang out on Django 1.8 for the next couple of years.